 We've partnered with Gallagher, one of Canada's leading insurance brokers, to provide insurance designed for businesses and business professionals.
 Get professional liability, general liability, and/or contents insurance designed specifically for your profession.

-As a personal trainer or fitness instructor, you are a professional in the health and fitness industry.
 You work hard to promote a healthy lifestyle, and work closely with individual clients to improve their wellbeing.
 It is a personal connection that you make with each client, as they trust you to guide them with your expertise.

 Whether you work out of your own studio or gym, go to your clients’ homes, or use video conferencing, there are different types of insurance coverage you will need to protect yourself and your clients.

-As a personal trainer or fitness instructor, your clients depend on your expertise.
-You’re not just a professional — you’re a business owner, and insurance is a key component to operating a small business.
+Insurance is a key component to operating a small business.
 Clients come to you with their goals, injuries, or other concerns, seeking your professional guidance to help them improve themselves.

 They are sometimes literally putting themselves into your hands.
 Being a professional also means you are held to a high standard, expected to reflect the years of knowledge you’ve collected and specialized training you’ve completed.
 You are legally required to perform your duties with a certain level of care fitting of someone with your level of expertise.

-Is personal trainer insurance mandatory in Ontario?
+Is personal trainer insurance mandatory in Canada?

-Most Ontario trainers should consider the following:
+Most trainers should consider the following:

 Professional Liability (Errors & Omissions): Covers you if a client claims they were injured due to your instruction or programming.